 A feeling we have all had... of pride in the NHS and its amazing services

-I was thrilled to be invited to present my reflections in Glasgow at the RCPCH Conference in March 2018.
+I was thrilled to be invited to present my reflections at the RCPCH Conference and exhibition in March 2018 in Glasgow.
 In the audience were doctors directly or indirectly involved in the management of the previous year's attacks, and I hoped my words would honour them in some way.
 For the many students attending, I hoped my experiences would give courage for the difficult parts of working as a doctor.
 And overall, I hoped my presentation would reinvigorate that feeling that we have all had - as faded as it can become - of pride in the NHS and its amazing services.

 To have been awarded the Tony Jackson prize was quite a surreal moment of mixed emotions.
 Most of all, I was grateful that the audience and judging panel had heard the story and taken it in as much as they had.
 I felt as though the presentation had made an impact; this was what I had set out to achieve.